DNS records

 How to make an IP redirection or how to create a record A

-An A Record (Address Record) is the most common record in DNS management and consists of an IP-based redirection.
-To create an IP-based redirection, you need to access the DNS management of the domain you want to redirect.
-To do this, go directly to ...
+An A Record (Address Record) is the most common record in DNS management and represents an IP redirection.
+To create an IP redirection, you must access the DNS management of the domain you want to redirect.
+To do so, go directly to DNS management ...